cds-snc/cra-claim-tax-benefits/README.md

 - It includes a CI/CD pipeline, compatible with [GitHub Actions](https://github.com/features/actions)
 - It can run using [`npm`](https://www.npmjs.com/get-npm) on a \*nix OS or as a [Docker](https://docs.docker.com/install/) container
 - It includes [terraform scripts](https://github.com/cds-snc/cra-claim-tax-benefits/tree/master/scripts) for deploying either to Azure or AWS

+### Use of third-party services

+We use several third-party services for an improved development workflow and continuous security.

+- [GitHub](https://github.com/) is a cloud-based service to store our source code, as well as track changes and facilitate code reviews
+- [GitHub Actions](https://github.com/features/actions) is a CI/CD service that allows us to [test and deploy our code](https://github.com/cds-snc/cra-claim-tax-benefits/blob/master/.github/workflows/testBuildDeploy.yml) right from GitHub
+  - CI/CD services abound, but we used GitHub actions because it was easy to set up, and with its yml-based configuration it would be easy to move away from
+- [Heroku](https://www.heroku.com/home) is a fully-managed platform as a service.
+We use Heroku [Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps) to build disposable applications per pull request, facilitating code reviews.
+- [Snyk](https://snyk.io/) is a software as a service product that scans through our dependencies for packages with known issues.
+It alerts us when a version of a package we’re using has a known exploit.
+- [LGTM](https://lgtm.com/) is a software as a service product for continuous security analysis.
+It analyzes each pull request for potential security vulnerabilities.
+- [SonarQube](https://www.sonarqube.org/) is a software as a service product for code quality analysis.
+It analyzes each pull request for code smells, potential security holes, or bugs to ensure better coding practice.

+### Automated tests

+All new pull requests have a suite of automated tests run against them.

+- [Jest](https://jestjs.io/): Unit tests to verify correct internal logic for components
+- [ESLint](https://eslint.org/): JavaScript linter that ensures uniform JS throughout the app
+- [Cypress](https://www.cypress.io/): End-to-end behaviour-driven tests that run through desired user flows
+  - [cypress-axe](https://github.com/avanslaars/cypress-axe): We run an accessibility scan per page (using [`axe`](https://www.deque.com/axe/)) to check for violations in the markup
+- [SonarQube](https://www.sonarqube.org/) does a quality analysis gate looking for code smells, diminished code coverage, or bugs.

 ## Getting started (npm)